 I’m a 20 year old man from Melbourne, Australia, who has loved sport and fitness my whole life.
 I’ve always been dedicated to a healthy lifestyle and to trying new things and in 2017 in particular, so much changed.

 I’m currently studying a Bachelor of Physical Activity and Health Science at ACU.
 This year, 2018, is the final year of my degree and I’m super excited about the opportunities it will provide me with.
-In the 3 years of the degree, I have developed a tremendous knowledge of physical activity, health and outdoor education.
+In the 3 years of my degree, I have developed a tremendous knowledge of physical activity, health and outdoor education.
 This course has been fantastic as I love nothing more than being active, especially in the outdoors!
 Last semester I studied my 2 favourite units, ‘Resistance Training: Science and Application’ and ‘Exercise Testing and Prescription.’
 These units allowed me to learn how to construct detailed cardiovascular and resistance training programs for people of all ages, experience levels and abilities.

-My life changed significantly in 2017, when I attended Tony Robbin’s UPW event.
-Tony taught me that in order to achieve the things that are so important to me, I must set challenging goals and visualise success.
+Lastly, he taught me that in order to achieve the things that are so important to us, we must set challenging goals and visualise success.
 Successful people aren’t successful because they are lucky, it is because they know what they want, they set goals and they don’t stop until they achieve them.

 I’m a person who most importantly loves making other people happy but also thrives on challenges and loves proving people who doubt me wrong.
 If I can inspire people anything like my role model Tony Robbins, I will be forever be fulfilled and grateful for the life I have had.